 On June 13, 2013, the Bankruptcy Court approved the Debtors' amended motion requesting authorization to (i) fully satisfy the outstanding secured claims of AFI under the AFI LOC in the amount of \$380 million, plus accrued and unpaid interest; (ii) fully satisfy the outstanding secured claims of AFI under the AFI Senior Secured Credit Facility in the amount of \$747 million, plus accrued and unpaid interest; and (iii) partially satisfy the outstanding secured claims of the Junior Secured Noteholders in the amount of \$800 million [Docket No. 3967].
 The Debtors decided to fully pay down AFI, and partially pay down the Junior Secured Noteholders, in accordance with the Plan Support Agreement.
-The Plan Support Agreement provides that the Creditors' Committee and the Consenting Claimants will support a partial paydown of the Junior Secured Notes as long as the Debtors to seek to recharacterize or subordinate the AFI Claims relating to the AFI LOC or the AFI Senior Secured Credit Facility in the event that the Plan Support Agreement is terminated or the Plan is not approved.
+The Plan Support Agreement provides that the Creditors' Committee and the Consenting Claimants will support a partial paydown of the Junior Secured Notes as long as the Debtors first repay the AFI Senior Secured Credit Facility, subject to a reservation of rights to permit the Debtors to seek to recharacterize or subordinate the AFI Claims relating to the AFI LOC or the AFI Senior Secured Credit Facility in the event that the Plan Support Agreement is terminated or the Plan is not approved.
 The parties believe that the repayment of each of the AFI LOC, the AFI Senior Secured Credit Facility, and the Junior